I’ve got troubles and I have to admit I feel a little silly that it has taken me so long to sort them out.

 Now the whole thing has moved to the lawn area on the other side of the driveway but this time it is more obvious what is going on.
 Not only do I have a sweeping army of grubs, but they are attracting a herd of moles that are enjoying the grub feast.

-I twisted my ankle in a mole hole last week and now my patience for nature to take over is over and so too is my penchant for scientific observation.
+I twisted my ankle in a mole hole last week and now my patience for nature to take over, is over.
+And so too is my penchant for scientific observation (nearly breaking my ankle makes me lose patience for lots of things).

 Milky spore powder is a bacteria that only effects Japanese Beetles (for which grubs are the larvae).
 It is organic, and does not harm beneficial insects or leave anything to harm you, your kids, pets or the environment.
 I love that kind of garden solution.

 I am planning to treat once now and then again in the fall since that is when grubs eat the most.
-Once the spore is in their system it will infect generations of grubs to come.
+Once the spore is in their system it will infect generations of grubs to come (at least that is the theroy).
 So by next spring I should see a huge improvement not just in my grass with less grubs, but also to have less Japanese beetles eating my trees and less moles digging everything up.
-If you have more questions about Milky spore powder — this is a great page.

 Update – May 2021:

-The woodchuck no longer lives under the shed – he upgraded, and now lives under the much bigger barn.
+The woodchuck no longer lives under the shed – he upgraded, copulated, and now lives with his large family under the much bigger barn.
 We are still butting heads and trying to come to a truce.